Tsunghao-C/ft_Transcendence/README.md

 ```bash
 make go
 ```
-- To remove stop and remvoe
+- To stop and remvoe services and credentials
 ```bash
 make clean # It will delete the .env
 ```